peter50216/trailblazer.github.io/gems/reform/validation.md

 # Validation

+Validation in Reform happens in the `validate` method, and only there.

 Since Reform 2.0, you can pick your validation backend.
 This can either be `ActiveModel::Validations` or `dry-validation`.

 <div class="panel">